 Flower Bed Makeover – Progress

 It took about 3 or 4 weeks, several hours and more money than I wanted to spend, but it was then at least workable.
 Once our helper had it cleared as much as he could, we added several inches of compost to the top.
 It’s still a pain to dig in because I still hit areas where there’s way to much rock and tree roots, but I’m determined.
 Every time I plant something, I come away with another bucket of river rocks.
-As I plant, I add in more compost and a slow released fertilizer called Osmocote.
+As I plant, I add in more compost and a slow release fertilizer called Osmocote.
 After the planting was done and before I added several inches of mulch, I sprinkled Preen in the open areas around the plants.

-I got to the place last summer where I just had to get plants in and get the area mulched, so I didn’t have to constantly battle weeds coming up again.
+I got to the place where I just had to get plants in and get the area mulched, so I didn’t have to constantly battle weeds coming up again.
 This is an area where I’ve basically just planned as I planted.
 It’s not an area where I had a vision in mind, like my Shade Garden Makeover, nor did I take the time to design it out on paper.

 I had to work around two big granite boulders and the tree stump.
 The granite boulders cannot be moved, but I love them, so I design around them.
 I left two plants alone that were growing in the weed bed.
 One is a peony, which is placed okay, with one of the granite boulders as a back drop.
 The other plant I kept the first year was the rose bush growing in front of the other boulder.